claucia/cs50x-final-project/README.md

 <!-- Screenshots or Gif? -->

 ### Blood requests
-Both users have permission to access this tab.
+Both users, admin and Physicians, have permission to access this tab.
 However, Physicians can place a new request, while admin profiles can not do that.
 On the other hand, at this tab on the admin profile, the user can take actions, such as view the blood request and work on it to fulfillment.

 <!-- Screenshots or Gif? -->